 Businesses with large sales operations could be forgiven for feeling fatigued by the seemingly endless stream of news and opinion on the latest innovations in artificial intelligence (AI).
-As a product manager, my focus is on delivering benefits to customers and AI is just one of the tools at my disposal to make this happen.

 As we gear up for a new decade – a decade in which we will see gigantic leaps in the applications of AI technology – here are five ways in which we believe AI can practically support effective sales strategies for manufacturing, distribution and wholesale enterprises in 2020 and beyond.

 “Better, more informed customer conversations, each and every time.”

 One of the biggest challenges and frustrations for sales teams is seeing a longstanding customer reduce spend on a once favored product or, in a worst-case scenario, go elsewhere, often seemingly for no apparent reason.
 Product and customer churn can be preventable when the macro and micro drivers are known and understood.
 By harnessing sales data over time and drawing on critical internal and external factors, AI applications will increasingly be able to predict and indeed raise a red flag to sales teams when a potential risk to lost sales may be looming.
 The better harvested and organized an enterprise’s data, the greater the likelihood of it feeding more actionable intelligence down the line.